Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Dimensions

-Twin and Single mattresses are the smallest conventional beds that you can buy.
+Twin and single mattresses are the smallest conventional beds that you can buy.
 Their size makes them great for children and guest rooms.
-These beds will come in at approximately 38 inches wide by 75 inches long, and that should allow most average-size adults to sleep comfortably in a Twin or Single bed.
-However, those who are 6 feet tall or more may want to consider a Twin XL or a Queen.
+These beds will come in at approximately 38 inches wide by 75 inches long, and that should allow most average-size adults to sleep comfortably in a twin or single bed.
+However, those who are 6 feet tall or more may want to consider a twin XL or a queen.
 Also, heavyweight sleepers should check that the mattress has enough weight capacity to support them.

 Who’s Sleeping in the Bed?

-Since Twin and Single beds are the smallest of the standard sizes, this can impact who should use them.
-These mattresses are often a good choice for kids and teens and can even work well for young adults in college dorms.
 With 75 inches in length, these sizes can accommodate people who are around 6 feet tall but won’t give them a whole lot of extra room beyond that.
-In that case, we recommend a Twin XL mattress, which is 5 inches longer, for taller teens and adults.
-Also, Twin and Single mattresses don’t always hold as much weight as Queen or King sizes, which means they might not work as well for significantly heavier adults.
+In that case, we recommend a twin XL mattress, which is 5 inches longer, for taller teens and adults.
+Also, twin and single mattresses don’t always hold as much weight as queen or king sizes, which means they might not work as well for significantly heavier adults.

 Price